ovh/docs/pages/web/microsoft-collaborative-solutions/office_proplus/guide.en-ie.md

 ## Instructions

-This guide is based on the information in the Microsoft [Deploy Microsoft 365 Apps Using Remote](https://docs.microsoft.com/fr-fr/deployoffice/deploy-microsoft-365-apps-remote-desktop-services) Desktop Services guide.
+This guide is based on the information in the Microsoft [Deploy Microsoft 365 Apps by using Remote Desktop Services](https://docs.microsoft.com/fr-fr/deployoffice/deploy-microsoft-365-apps-remote-desktop-services) Desktop Services guide.

 > [!warning]
 >